microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365servicesusercounts.md

-# Get Office365ActiveUserCounts report
+# Get Office365ServicesUserCounts report

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get an Office 365 active user counts report.
+Get an Office 365 services user count report.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).